rogorido/sistercities/sistercities.md

 3. but the best source of information is of course the book written by the author himself which has been recently [published](http://www.springer.com/br/book/9783319242750).
 The book is also available online añadir!!
 4. very useful[op!!!] is also the cheatsheet you can find [here](https://www.rstudio.com/resources/cheatsheets/).

-Creating good graphics is a complicated issue, because you have to take into account different aspects: the information you want to convey, the many possibilities of showing this information (scatterplots, boxplots, histogramms, and so on), the many aspects of a plot which can be adapted (axes, transformation of variable, etc.).

 A small trick to learn ggplot2 is to think about the creation of plots like the construction of sentences.